isse-augsburg/flashix/README.md

 Pre-built binaries for the latter two are included in the `lib` folder.

-The native component of FUSE-J, `libjavafs.so` is provided for x68-64.
+The native component of FUSE-J, `libjavafs.so` is provided for x68-64 in `lib64`, on 32 bit systems it must be in `lib`.
 It is linked against `/usr/lib/libjvm.so` which means that you have to provide this file at this location if you want to use the prebuilt binary.
 You can for example link the file as follows: